Bareflank/MicroV/README.md

 Note that, if desired, ninja may be used instead of make by passing '-G Ninja' to the cmake invocation above.
 Parallel builds are fully supported as well.
+The output of this step is a built vmm ready to run from late-launch.
+To be able run from early-launch (i.e. EFI), re-build with ENABLE_BUILD_EFI set to ON.

+## Building the drivers

-MicroV comes with two drivers in addition to the upstream Bareflank driver: builder and visr.
+Microv comes with two drivers in addition to the upstream Bareflank driver: builder and visr.
 These drivers' build targets are added to the make driver_* commands whenever the BUILD_BUILDER and BUILD_VISR cmake variables are enabled in your config.cmake.
 You can also control each driver build individually using